gandalfsaxe/pandoc-academic/README.md

 1. `pandoc-citeproc` (for citing references using biblatex)
 2. `pandoc-crossref` (for cross-referencing figures, equations and tables, can optionally use cref from `cleverref` latex package)
-3. `pandoc-newpage` [OPTOINAL] (a non-essential filter that conveniently converts horizontal lines in markdown into `\cleardoublepage` in latex)
+3. `pandoc-newpage` [OPTIONAL] (a non-essential filter that conveniently converts horizontal lines in markdown into `\cleardoublepage` in latex)
 4. `pandoc-minted` [OPTIONAL] (if you wish to use latex package `minted` for source code syntax highlighting)

 ## Demos

 The `demos` folder contains self-containing example documents that each showcase a certain feature one may wish to use in academic writing.

-The pandoc commands to run on the various .md files are commented out in the YAML header.
+The pandoc commands to run on the various .md files are commented out in the YAML header of the demo documents.

 ## Installation